Terms of Service

 The parties commit to resolving disputes through a structured escalation process before pursuing formal legal remedies:

-If negotiation fails, the parties engage a mutually agreed neutral mediator.
-Mediation costs are shared equally.
-Mediation is confidential and without prejudice to either party's legal position.
+2. Structured Mediation (Days 16–45) — if negotiation fails, the parties engage a mutually agreed neutral mediator.
+Mediation costs are shared equally and conducted confidentially, without prejudice to either party's legal position.

-Unresolved disputes are submitted to binding arbitration under the rules of the Hong Kong International Arbitration Centre (HKIAC).
-Arbitration is conducted in English.
+3. Binding Arbitration (Day 46+) — unresolved disputes are submitted to binding arbitration under the rules of the Hong Kong International Arbitration Centre (HKIAC), conducted in English.
 The arbitral award is final and enforceable in any jurisdiction.

 5.4 Governing Law and Jurisdiction

-These Terms are governed by and construed in accordance with the laws of Hong Kong Special Administrative Region, without regard to its conflict of law principles.
-For matters requiring urgent injunctive relief (e.g., IP infringement, confidentiality breach), either party may seek interim relief from courts of competent jurisdiction without prejudice to the arbitration obligation.
+These Terms are governed by and construed in accordance with the laws of the Hong Kong Special Administrative Region, without regard to its conflict of law principles.
+For matters requiring urgent injunctive relief (for example, IP infringement or confidentiality breach), either party may seek interim relief from courts of competent jurisdiction without prejudice to the arbitration obligation.

 5.5 Indemnification

-Each party agrees to indemnify, defend, and hold harmless the other party from and against any third-party claims, damages, losses, and expenses (including reasonable legal fees) arising from: (a) the indemnifying party's material breach of these Terms; (b) the indemnifying party's negligence or willful misconduct; or (c) infringement of a third party's intellectual property rights caused by the indemnifying party's materials or instructions.
+Each party agrees to indemnify, defend, and hold harmless the other from any third-party claims, damages, losses, and expenses (including reasonable legal fees) arising from: (a) the indemnifying party's material breach of these Terms; (b) its negligence or willful misconduct; or (c) infringement of a third party's intellectual property rights caused by the indemnifying party's materials or instructions.

 Amendments to These Terms

 CORIO reserves the right to update these Terms at any time.
-Material changes will be communicated via email to active clients at least 30 days before taking effect.
+Material changes are communicated by email to active clients at least 30 days before taking effect.
 Continued engagement after the effective date constitutes acceptance of the revised Terms.

 Severability